GaloisInc/renovate/README.rst

 Status
 ======

 This codebase is a work in progress.
 PowerPC (both 32 bit and 64 bit) and x86_64 support is reasonably robust.
-Support for ARM (AArch32) is coming soon.
+Support for ARM (AArch32) is experimental.

 Limitations
 -----------

 This library cannot guarantee that it can find all of the code in a program.
 It will currently not allow basic blocks to be rewritten if they are part of a function that has not been completely discovered.
 Common causes of missed code include unresolved indirect jumps within functions.

+This library produces binaries that trigger buggy code paths in older versions of QEMU user-mode emulation.
+The test suite uses QEMU 4.2, so anything more recent than that is probably a good choice.

 License
 =======